 Brancato explained that in order to meet the standards and parameters regarding content shown in broadcast television, some of the more explicit content may be edited out for broadcast and only included in online streams of the series.

 “We have the wonderful ability to put a show on broadcast and then also have an online streaming version, which has less restrictions … on it, so it may be that what you saw in this sexual clip in this trailer would probably be in the online version and not on broadcast,” he said.

 “The love story is essential to this pilot story,” Brancato said.
 “We were seeking in that scene to suggest the pent-up passion and sexuality between these two characters. … There is no discussion about trying to add more sex or violence for the simple sake of doing so.
 We’re trying to tell the story that is in 1st and 2nd Samuel, which has plenty of sex and violence on its own.”

 Unsurprisingly, and disappointingly, there’s no discussion of the real themes of repentance, redemption and walking with God, which is far more intriguing than the sex and violence ABC is trying to sell to the American public.

 – Source: The Hollywood Reporter, 1/9/16.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!